-Hiring the right people for IBIS — finding the best person sometimes means that you have to go against your instincts
+Hiring the right people for IBIS: sometimes, finding the best person means going against your best instincts

 Author: Ron Nichols

 Given the recent advances in Integrated Ballistics Identification System (IBIS®) hardware and software, one thing is abundantly clear—it is very technician friendly.
 From acquisition through correlation results review, technicians can perform IBIS tasks quickly and reliably.
 And, because technicians require far less training and expertise than typical, court-qualified firearm examiners, using technicians enables IBIS sites to process evidence faster, allowing for more timely information that can be provided to investigators.
 In one survey, trained technicians (at sites with adequate quality assurance measures in place) were credited with a 97% (or higher) accuracy rate for released #NIBIN leads that were sent for microscopic comparison and later confirmed as NIBIN hits.

 The reality of Technician turnover

 Unfortunately, one of the recurring concerns for #IBIS sites is the high turnover rate of these very technicians.
 It seems that just as a site is getting caught up with their NIBIN entries, one or more of their technicians is leaving for better prospects elsewhere.
 They may take less time to train, but technician turnover is costly because of how the typical governmental bureaucracy works.
 Typically, new hires can only be sought after the current position has been vacated.
 Given the amount of time needed to post the job, complete the interview process, make the job offer, complete the background check, perform on-boarding, and train the individual to the level of the previous technician, conservatively 6 to 9 months minimum has passed.
 Depending on the workload, that is a significant amount of time during which the site is performing far less optimally than it had been.

 Selecting an IBIS Tech for the long-haul: Who fits the bill?